petebachant/petebachant.github.io/_posts/2025-10-10-single-button.md

 ## Simplified tooling and infrastructure for single button reproducibility

-Many of the components to build a single button reproducible workflow exist.
+Many of the components to build a single button reproducible workflow exist, mostly from the software development world.
 We don't need to replace them with some new monolith.
-We just need something to tie them all together into a simpler vertically-integrated experience with a gentler learning curve.
+We just need something to tie them all together into a simpler, vertically-integrated research-focused experience with a gentler learning curve.
 Let's now talk about what such a solution would look like.

 ### Key concepts